decent-im/prosody-modules/mod_http_oauth2/README.markdown

 -   [example shell script for mod_rest](https://hg.prosody.im/prosody-modules/file/tip/mod_rest/example/rest.sh)
 -   *(we need you!)*

-Support for OAUTHBEARER has been added to the Lua XMPP library, [verse](https://code.matthewwild.co.uk/verse).
+Support for [OAUTHBEARER][rfc7628] has been added to the Lua XMPP library, [verse](https://code.matthewwild.co.uk/verse).
 If you know of additional implementations, or are motivated to work on one, please let us know!
 We'd be happy to help (e.g. by providing a test server).

 ## Standards support